 Under certain circumstances, our providers are obligated to continue care after leaving our network.
-For specific details, contact Member Services (phone numbers are printed on the back cover of this document).
+For specific details, contact Member Services.

 Section 2.2 What kinds of medical care can you get without a referral from your PCP?

 You can get the services listed below without getting approval in advance from your PCP.